flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/_index.md

 Our approach is based on a <a href="https://arxiv.org/pdf/1908.01499.pdf" target="_blank">paper</a> that uses GANs for 2D pathfinding.
 Both the paper and the previous style transfer example use a specific version of GANs for this, a so-called conditional GAN.
 In a classic GAN the generator generates data from random noise with less control over the output.

 A conditional GAN instead receives extra input.
 This could be a photo or in case of the paper a 2D world.
 This world contains a start and goal marker for pathfinding.
 The network then learns to generate a 2D world with a result path drawn in, that connects start and goal (pixel-to-pixel translation).
 The figure below demonstrates this concept.
-On the left the model prediction input is shown.The black pixels represent start and goal.
+On the left the model prediction input is shown.
+The black pixels represent start and goal.
 The gray pixels are obstacles in the world that need to be navigated around.
 In the middle is the ground truth as comparison.
 The output from the trained network is on the right.
 It managed to predict a path that is close to the ground truth, but has a gap and took a slightly different path near the goal on the top right.
 The GAN basically learns to imitate the algorithm that was used for creating the paths in the ground-truth images (here A*).

 {{<image src="gan_info.jpg" caption="GAN: Input / Ground truth / Output [2]">}}

-In our project we advanced this approach to learn a voxel-to-voxel translation so we can represent three dimensional worlds.
+In our project, we advanced this approach to learn a voxel-to-voxel translation so we can represent three dimensional worlds.
 With our technique we can predict paths for combinations of unknown worlds and different starts and goals, as long as we have a model for the target world dimensions and the level type.
 {{</section >}}

 {{<section title="Reinforcement learning">}}
 Reinforcement Learning is the closest form of learning to what humans would do.
 At its core there is an agent, who interacts with an environment and depending on its actions the agent gets positive or negative rewards.
 Rewards give the agent feedback for executed actions.
 The main goal of reinforcement learning is to maximize these rewards.

 An example use case for this technique would be an <a href="https://youtu.be/ryUEZAMI1DE?t=67" target="_blank">autonomous car driving simulation</a>.
 The car is the agent and the racetrack is the environment.
 The goal is to reach the finish line.
 As long as the car is on the track and driving, it gets positive rewards.
-If it moves off track it gets “negative rewards” (a punishment).
+If it moves off trac, it gets “negative rewards” (a punishment).
 At the start of a training session the agent has no knowledge of the environment or how to solve the given task.
 The learning process is split into two stages: exploration and exploitation.
 While exploring, the agent executes random actions and gets corresponding rewards.
 This is heavily used in the early phases of a training session.
 In contrast to that is the exploitation, in which the agent relies on what it has learnt before.
 The further the training process progresses, the more the agent will rely on exploitation.
 Different frameworks were considered for the learning process, whereby Deep Q-learning, DQN, and Double Deep Q-learning, DDQN, were available for selection in this project.